-As one can imagine, with all the pain and suffering endured in the prison, there are lots of activity.
-The lights go on and off on their own and doors inexplicable lock and unlock themselves not to mention the terrible noises that accompany the activity.
+As one can imagine, with all the pain and suffering endured in prison, there is a lot of activity.
+The lights go on and off on their own, and doors inexplicably lock and unlock themselves, not to mention the terrible noises that accompany the activity.
 Staff do not like going down in the cellar at night.

-This pub has also been the cited as the location of one of the first autopsies, conducted on a body removed from the Highgate Cemetery.
+This pub has also been cited as the location of one of the first autopsies conducted on a body removed from the Highgate Cemetery.